 How to Spot an Enraged Driver

 There are many types of drivers on the road, but a driver consumed by road rage can be easy to spot.
 These types of drivers make sudden and erratic movements with their vehicles, such as speeding up and tailgating other vehicles.
 Other common signs of road rage are a driver who honks the horn or flashes the vehicle’s headlights repeatedly.
-Enraged drivers may go as far as to confront other drivers by yelling, making rude comments or gestures.
-If other drivers try to maneuver away from the enraged driver, that driver may cut the other vehicle off or abruptly brake in front of it causing a rear-end collision.
+Enraged drivers may go as far as to confront other drivers by yelling and making rude comments or gestures.
+If other drivers try to maneuver away from the enraged driver, that driver may cut the other vehicle off or abruptly brake in front of it, causing a rear-end collision.

 How to Spot an Aggressive Driver

-Aggressive driving occurs when motorists break numerous traffic laws putting people, vehicles and property at risk.
+Aggressive driving occurs when motorists break numerous traffic laws putting people, vehicles, and property at risk.
 The number one identifier of an aggressive driver is excessive speed.
 Another way to spot an aggressive driver is to be on the lookout for motorists who weave in and out of vehicle lanes with seemingly no regard for other drivers.
 Other acts of aggression include:

 - Racing with another vehicle